DebbiePotts87/how-to-visit-the-netherlands/README.md

 ### Skeleton

 [Balsamiq](https://balsamiq.com/) was used during this section to create wireframes
-* All city pages to follow the same layout.
+* All city pages follow the same layout.
 This will make it easier for the user when navigating through the pages
-* Homepage is to be clear and concise.
-A Youtube video will be embedded, it must be high quality and lighthouse used to check the performance levels once implimented
+* The homepage is to be clear and concise.
+A Youtube video will be embedded, it must be high quality and lighthouse used to check the performance levels once implemented
 * Keep the text informative but informal to keep the user interested
 * Provide information on future updates to make the user want to come back
 * Value on each city page from:
-    * Information all 3 activities
+    * Information on all 3 activities
     * A map of each city
     * Ample whitespace to keep the page clean and easy for the user to navigate information
 * Use progressive disclosure by each city having its own page and images relating to the cities located in a 'gallery' page
 * Pages and information on pages will be visually grouped in order of importance
     1. Landing page is the home page
     2. Navigation bar layout
-        * Cities with own button and located after the home page button
+        * Cities with their own button and located after the home page button
-        * Gallery page located after all three cities
+        * Gallery page is located after all three cities
         * Contact us page located last - This is the most common place to find this section
-        * A search bar and/or filters is not required.
+        * A search bar and/or filters are not required.
 Once the site has experienced future updates and includes more cities this may be required.
-* Visual metaphors to be used through out.
+* Visual metaphors are to be used throughout.
-    * Font awesome will be used on links and form sections
+    * Font Awesome will be used on links and form sections
         * Globe icon for external links
         * Social media icons in the footer instead of text.
 This is quicker for the user and more visually pleasing
         * Envelope icon in the footer that links to the contact page
         * Person icon used in the form for the 'About You' section
         * Globe icon used in the form for the 'Where you visited' section
     * Information design on the contact form
-        * Select menu for age groups instead of radio buttons to prevent to much information being on show
+        * Select menu for age groups instead of radio buttons to prevent too much information from being on show
-        * Seelect menu for country visited instead of radio buttons.
-This is to prevent the user being presented with to much information and also to make it easier to add future cities to the selection options
+        * Select menu for the country visited instead of radio buttons.
+This is to prevent the user from being presented with too much information and also to make it easier to add future cities to the selection options

 ### Surface

 * Colour scheme.
     * With the colour orange being so significant to The Netherlands this colour was used for the header and footer.
-    * A grey colour was used for the background, this is both visually pleasing and also makes the site accessible for those who like to use features such as dark mode which is not implimented on this site.
+    * A grey colour was used for the background, this is both visually pleasing and also makes the site accessible for those who like to use features such as dark mode which is not implemented on this site.

 * Readibility
-    * Roboto Condensed was importanted from Google Fonts to provide a legible yet modern font.
-A fall back on Sans-serif was also used.
+    * Roboto Condensed was imported from Google Fonts to provide a legible yet modern font.
+A fallback on Sans-serif was also used.
-    * An off white colour is used for the font to make it both clear and kinder on the users eyes compared to using white.
+    * An off-white colour is used for the font to make it both clear and kinder on the user's eyes compared to using white.
-    * Containers to be evenly spaced and provide ample white space so that the user does not feel overloaded by information.
+    * Containers are evenly spaced and provide ample white space so that the user does not feel overloaded by information.

 * ## Design
     * Colour Scheme
-        * The main colour theme is orange, this is the Dutch colour.
-I used [HTML Color Codes](https://htmlcolorcodes.com/) to create a shade of orange which was user friendly but also sticking to the theme
+        * The main colour theme is orange, which is the Dutch colour.
+I used [HTML Color Codes](https://htmlcolorcodes.com/) to create a shade of orange which is user-friendly but also sticks to the theme
     * Typography
         * The font used for the site was imported from Google Fonts.
-I chose Roboto Condensed for a modern, easy to read style with Sans-serif as a fallback.
+I chose Roboto Condensed for a modern, easy-to-read style with Sans-serif as a fallback.
     * Imagery
-        * Imagery has been kept minimul on the informative pages to save distraction from the information.
+        * Imagery has been kept minimal on the informative pages to save distraction from the information.
 To support the information provided on the website a gallery page has been provided.

 * ## Wireframes